ozguryazilimas/wp-postane/imsanity/readme.txt

 * changed: PNG images will not be converted if transparency is found
 * fixed: BMP files not converted when server uses image/x-ms-bmp as mime identifier
 * removed: Deep Scan option is the default behavior now, no need for configuration

-= 2.6.1 =
-* fixed: wrong parameter passed to imsanity_attachment_path()

-= 2.6.0 =
-* added: wp-cli command 'wp help imsanity resize'
-* fixed: adding an image to a post in pre-draft status uses wrong settings/dimensions

-= 2.5.0 =
-* added: imsanity_allowed_mimes filter to override the default list of image formats allowed
-* added: imsanity_orientation filter to modify auto-rotation behavior, return 1 to bypass
-* added: imsanity_get_max_width_height filter to customize max width/height
-* added: define network settings as defaults for new sites in multi-site mode
-* fixed: WP threshold of 2560 overrides Imsanity when using larger dimensions
-* fixed: settings link on plugins page broken in some cases
-* fixed: crop filter not applied if max width or height is equal to existing dimension
-* fixed: invalid capabilities used for settings page - props @cfoellmann

 = Earlier versions =
 Please refer to the separate changelog.txt file.